BytexDigital/BytexDigital.Blazor.Components.CookieConsent/README.md

 The library uses the current `CurrentCulture` by default.
 Blazor's `.AddLocalization(..)` will automatically set the current culture.
 We aim at adding proper support for `IStringLocalizer` aswell, so that all localization can be done inside resource files instead.

+## Disabled or blocked JavaScript
+The library depends on JavaScript to save and load preferences and to enable HTML script tags.
+If JavaScript is blocked or not enabled by a browser, the library will **not be able to dynamically enable JavaScript tags like `<script type="text/plain" data-consent-category="myCategoryName">`**; They will remain disabled even if given permission by the user. **Saving and loading preferences will also not be possible**, which means any permissions the user has given will be forgotten if the browser tab is closed and are only valid within the browser tab they were given in.

 ## Customizing the font
 To overwrite which font to use, set the following CSS rule: